-The other thing that relates to this discussion, was the phenomenon that I have heard teachers talk about for years: that the black students, mostly the male black students, were often the ones getting in trouble and sitting in the dean’s office.
-I saw black, male kindergarteners start to turn away from my rules, evade eye contact with me, bond with other black male students.
-My own difficulty in dealing with these behavior problems, I am ashamed to admit, led to my early retirement from teaching at this school.
+The other thing that relates to this discussion, was the phenomenon that I have heard teachers talk about for years: that the Black students, mostly the male Black students, were often the ones getting in trouble and sitting in the dean’s office.
+I saw Black, male kindergarteners start to turn away from my rules, evade eye contact with me, bond with other Black male students.
+My own difficulty in dealing with these behavior problems, I’m ashamed to admit, was one of the factors that pushed me to take early retirement from teaching at this school.
 And I think there is a connection between what I witnessed as just described, and Black Lives Matter.

 This stuff is complex and difficult.
 I have the privilege of having the time to do a lot of reading, and I have been READING.
 I read Robin DiAngelo’s White Fragility and have been fascinated with the push back of her thinking by John McWhorter.
 I am full of questions and concerns and very few answers.

 So, we’ve had two DSA Zoom discussions so far, and for me they were awkward and bumpy but that’s ok.
 At FACTS we used to call these “courageous conversations.”
 And we premised each one with things like “silences are ok,” “confusion is ok,” “discomfort is to be expected.”
 We might call in some experts to help us along with this, but for now we are going to keep meeting, monthly, to blunder through.
 I hope you will join us.